FOR IMMEDIATE RELEASE

 About Yankee Institute

 Yankee Institute is a research and citizen organization founded in 1984 under section 501(c)(3) of the Internal Revenue Service Code.
-YI is committed to empowering Connecticut’s people to forge a brighter future for themselves and their families.
+Yankee Institute is the eyes, ears and voice for hard-working people who want a prosperous Connecticut.
+Our common-sense solutions drive positive legislative results to strengthen our communities and build a vibrant, hopeful future.